norm/flourish/documentation/adding-sources.markdown

 The disadvantage is having to deal with more files, and it not being immediately obvious when looking at a source file that it may have more keys that are currently shown.

+## Adding HTML to sources

+In the same manner as adding Markdown shown above, raw HTML can be added.
+For example, a source with the filename `blog-post.toml` will automatically contain the content of the file `blog-post.body.html` as though it had been in the key `body` in the TOML.

 ## Special keys in sources